-57. Beacon HEX ID & Homing Signal
+57a.
+Beacon HEX ID

-Hexadecimal representation of beacon identification code per the section titled "Beacon Identification" of document C/S A.001 (15 characters for FGB or 23 characters for SGB) and type of homing signal as per table below.
-The last 11 characters of the 23-character hexadecimal identification code shall be provided with a space after the first 12 characters.
+Hexadecimal representation of beacon identification code per the section titled "Beacon Identification" of document C/S A.001 (15 characters for an FGB or 23 characters for an SGB) and type of homing signal as per table below.

+The last 11 characters of the 23 character hexadecimal identification code shall be provided with a space after the first 12 characters.
 Information is taken from the Beacon Message (reference MF #23, MF #77 or MF #90) by the MCC.

-If the Beacon Message of a FGB is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)", then the fifteen-character hexadecimal representation shall be based on bits 26 - 85 of the Beacon Message with no bits defaulted.
+If the Beacon Message of an FGB is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)", then the fifteen-character hexadecimal representation shall be based on bits 26 - 85 of the Beacon Message with no bits defaulted.

-Homing Signal InterpretationTerm Meaning
+57b.
+Homing Signal

-NIL no homing transmitter

-121.5 121.5 MHz ELT/EPIRB signal in addition to 406 MHz

-MARITIME 9 GHz Search and Rescue Radar Transponder (SART) in addition to 406 MHz

-OTHER a nationally assigned signal has been included in the beacon.

-YES SGB homing is active.
+Interpretation

+Term: Meaning: "NIL" no homing transmitter or, for SGB only, no homing device is functional after beacon activation.
+"121.5" 121.5 MHz ELT/EPIRB signal in addition to 406 MHz (FGB).
+"MARITIME" 9 GHz Search and Rescue Radar Transponder (SART) in addition to 406 MHz (FGB).
+"OTHER" a nationally assigned signal has been included in the beacon (FGB).
+"NIL OR NOT 121.5" no homing transmitter or homing transmitter other than 121.5 MHz (FGB: National, Standard or RLS Location Protocol).
+"YES" SGB homing is active (after beacon activation) or SGB homing device is present (on beacon activation).

-For SGB, additional information may be provided based on the TAC number.
+For SGBs, additional information may be provided based on the TAC number.